AyushShaw/GenderClassification/README.md

 ***4. Perceptron***

 Perceptron is a type of linear classifier.
-It The First Neural Net.

 ***5. Support Vector Classifier***